shengye000/BeyondJenBot/README.md

 3. Added a !counter command to see all counters at a time.
 4. Added a !random command to randomly selected a player from the queue.
 5. Expanded !next to include number and have manually have person skip the queue.
 6. Added a universal !help.

+### March 1, 2021 Update

+1. Added !infofarm sound w/ a 5 minute cooldown.
+2. Added !w3stats and a counter for times !w3 has been used.
+3. Added new !trolldie emote command.